Our undergraduate program has three areas of emphasis (or sequences):

 - basic photojournalism computer-assisted publishing

-Students in the undergraduate program follow an outline of courses which include “core” courses mandated by the University and Fulbright College, journalism requirements determined by the department, and a number of general electives, selected by the student and his/her adviser.
+Students in the undergraduate program follow an outline of courses which include “core” courses mandated by the University and Fulbright College, journalism requirements determined by the school, and a number of general electives, selected by the student and his/her adviser.
 Journalism majors frequently select electives in marketing, history, political science, English, sociology, psychology, anthropology, and art.
-Click here to see the college and journalism department core requirements for all students now enrolling.
+Click here to see the college and journalism school core requirements for all students now enrolling.

-The department maintains an enrollment of approximately 700 students, taught by 22 full-time professors and instructors.
+The journalism school maintains an enrollment of approximately 700 students, taught by 22 full-time professors and instructors.
 Part-time and adjunct faculty also teach some specialty courses.
 A number of journalism classes emphasize skills.
 Per accreditation standards, those course enrollments are between 15 and 20 students, allowing them to work closely with faculty.